section-engineering-education/engineering-education/articles/how-to-fix-and-prevent-sql-injection-in-wordpress/index.md

 8. Blog comment forms
 9. Search parameters

-The [Exploit-DB website](https://www.exploit-db.com/search?q=) provides a detailed context of vulnerabilities occuring in WordPress plugins.
+The [Exploit-DB website](https://www.exploit-db.com/search?q=) provides a detailed context of vulnerabilities occurring in WordPress plugins.
 Furthermore, it points out how the attacks affected victim websites and the solution deployed.

 ### How to Detect and Fix WordPress SQLi Attack?